Beautiful fall color at Moon Park, a suburb of Pittsburgh

 3. Frick Park

 Although this urban park can get quite busy on weekend mornings, it’s still a beautiful place to enjoy a hike anytime of the year.
 You really cannot pass up the opportunity to hike here during the fall season as the colors are just amazing.
-Although there are miles of trails to choose amongst, the 1 mile North to South Clayton Loop trail is an excellent place to start.
+There are several trails to choose amongst.
+My go to is the 1 mile North to South Clayton Loop.
 While short, you will still get in a decent workout due to the hilly landscape.
 Not only is Frick the largest park in Pittsburgh, it’s also one of the 4 oldest.
 Despite the crowds, deer sightings are abundant.
 Additional amenities at Frick Park include tennis and basketball courts, a free art museum, and an environmental center.

-Colorful fall foliage at Frick Park in Pittsburgh, PA
+Colorful fall foliage at Frick Park in Pittsburgh, Pennsylvania

 Vivid fall foliage at Frick Park in Pittsburgh, PA